BenTimor/Compact-Console-Log/README.md

-# Compact Console Log
+# Compact Console Log (CCL)

-CCL (Compact Console Log) is a VSCode extension that provides an easy way to debug your JavaScript and TypeScript code by logging data to the console.
+CCL (Compact Console Log) is a Visual Studio Code extension designed to simplify debugging in JavaScript and TypeScript by streamlining console logging.

-## TL;DR
+## Quick Overview

-1. Select the code you want to log.
+1. Highlight the code you want to log.
-2. Press `Ctrl + Shift + L` to log the selected code to the console.
+2. Press `Ctrl + Shift + L` to log your selected code to the console.
-3. Run your code and look at the console.
+3. Execute your code and observe the output in the console.
-4. Press `Ctrl + Shift + L` on the logged data to remove the log.
+4. To remove the log, just press `Ctrl + Shift + L` on the logged statement.

 ![DemoVSCode](https://i.imgur.com/iLPfCOs.gif "DemoVSCode")